-Technology has, without a doubt, affected every aspect of our lives including the way we communicate.
+Technology has, without a doubt, affected every aspect of our lives, including how we communicate.
 New forms of communication have already been developed and are now available for us to use.

-In human resource, wherein communication is key, technology is changing the landscape.
-What used to be paper-intensive and non-changing, has now turned into an exciting fast-paced branch, especially in talent acquisition sector.
+In human resources, wherein communication is critical, and technology is changing the landscape.
+What used to be paper-intensive and non-changing has become an exciting, fast-paced branch, especially in the talent acquisition sector.

-Talent acquisition is currently witnessing a major overhaul.
+Talent acquisition is currently witnessing a significant overhaul.
 The recruitment industry, both in-house and outside recruiters, is now making accommodations for this modern age of digital transformation.

-Executives who are open to change, and understand why and how the digital transformations are affecting recruitment, are going to be in an advantageous position.
-You can utilize this knowledge by figuring out how you can make these changes work for you and your business, putting you ahead of your competition and strengthening your position in the industry.
+Executives open to change and understanding why and how digital transformations affect recruitment will be in an advantageous position.
+You can utilize this knowledge by figuring out how to make these changes work for you and your business, putting you ahead of your competition and strengthening your position in the industry.’

-In this article, we are going to discuss the 3 different periods of recruitment, and how digital transformation has impacted the recruitment industry.
+This article will discuss the 3 different recruitment periods and how digital transformation has impacted the recruitment industry.

 3 Different Ages of Recruitment